dibya-khatiwada/validate-routes/README.md

 ***Work in progress***
 -

-### Validating BGP routes from PCH routes collectors
+### Validating BGP routes from PCH route collectors at IXPs
     - https://www.pch.net/resources/Routing_Data/
     - Using the source code at https://github.com/InternetHealthReport/route-origin-validator/